libdap Updated for version 3.21.1

 virtual void del_var (Vars_iter i)

-virtual void deserialize (D4StreamUnMarshaller &um, DMR &dmr)
+void deserialize (D4StreamUnMarshaller &um, DMR &dmr) override

 virtual bool deserialize (UnMarshaller &um, DDS *dds, bool reuse=false)